omigroup/gltf-extensions/extensions/2.0/OMI_vehicle_hover_thruster/README.md

 ## Overview

-This extension allows specifying generic thrusters in glTF scenes.
+This extension allows specifying hover thrusters in glTF scenes.

 Hover thrusters as defined by `OMI_vehicle_hover_thruster` use hover energy for propulsion and can optionally gimbal.
 The experienced force is proportional to both the hover energy and the distance from the ground - the closer to the ground, the more force they provide.
 The `"maxHoverEnergy"` property is measured in Newton-meters (N⋅m or kg⋅m²/s²), so dividing this number by the amount of meters above the ground will give the force in Newtons (N).
 This extension does not define fuel, power, or any other resource that the hover thruster may consume.